Magnus Stenbock: Danish campaign in Scania and Blekinge

 Stenbock gathered his remaining troops and established his headquarters in Mörrum.
 There he received permission from the Defense Commission to organize levy recruits on 17 January, and received free rein to attack when the opportunity was favorable.
 The troops gathered in Ronneby on 18 January, whence the infantry was sent to Karlskrona's defense.
 Gyllenstierna was assigned a cavalry contingent and was ordered to destroy bridges and obstruct Danish movements in Blekinge.
 On 20 January Stenbock went to Växjö to assemble the field army, since Loshult was considered an insecure assembly point.
-On 19 January, Reventlow entered Blekinge and conquered Karlshamn, seizing army supplies and 12,000 riksdaler from its citizens.
+On 19 January, Reventlow entered Blekinge and conquered Karlshamn, seizing supplies and 12,000 riksdaler from its citizens.
 The Danes withdrew on 24 January and established winter quarters from Ängelholm to Sölvesborg.
 On 21 January, Stenbock arrived in Växjö, where he met with lieutenant general Jacob Burensköld, some companies from Östergötland Infantry Regiment, and 150 levies from Småland.
 Reinforcements arrived in stages during the next few days, consisting of the newly assembled Uppland, Kronoberg, Jönköping, Kalmar, and Östergötland and Södermanland infantry regiments, as well as Adelsfanan, Horse Life Regiment, Småland and Östergötland cavalry regiments.
 The army was well-equipped but was short of swords and several soldiers lacked basic uniforms.
 On 31 January, Stenbock broke camp and a few days later his army encamped at Osby.
 On 8 February, major general Christian Ludvig von Ascheberg joined the army along with the Älvsborg Regiment, Saxon Infantry Regiment and Queen Dowager of the Realm's Horse Life Regiment, as well as bringing field guns and several ammunition wagons.
 On 11 February, Gyllenstierna arrived with his three cavalry regiments from Blekinge.
 Stenbock was now in command of 19 regiments and about 16,000 men.